kevqyzhu/TMscoreAlign/README.md

 function that uses `read.pdb`, `clean.pdb`, `pdbseq`, and `atom.select`
 from the `bio3d` package to read the input PDB files.
 The `pairwiseAlignment` and `subject` functions from `Biostrings` were used to generate the sequence alignment.
-The `optimize` function uses the `optim` function from the `stats` package in order to optimize the alignment parameters for maximum TM-score.
+The `optimize_alignment` function uses the `optim` function from the `stats` package in order to optimize the alignment parameters for maximum TM-score.
 Furthermore, when generating the transformation matrix to represent the alignment parameters, the `cross` function from the `pracma` package was used to generate the vector cross product.
 The visualization from this package is accomplished using `r3dmol`.
 All functions from this package were written by the author.
 No generative AI tools were used in the development of this package.